Trigeminal Neuralgia Treatment in Chennai

-Trigeminal Neuralgia is a type of facial pain / headache causing sharp, shooting pain on one side of the face.
-It is one of the most painful diseases known to mankind.
-It is also called ‘suicide disease’, because of the severity of the pain.
+Trigeminal Neuralgia is a type of facial pain / headache that causes sharp, shooting pain on one side of the face.
+It is one of the most agonizing pain one can have.
+The pain is so intense it is also referred to as the suicide disease.

-If oral medications are not providing adequate satisfactory pain relief or if there are medication related side effects, other advanced options are available.
-Radiofrequency ablation of the trigeminal ganglion is newer modality of treatment available for trigeminal neuralgia sufferers.
-Radiofrequency thermal ablation of trigeminal ganglion, performed under x-ray guidance, provides safe, long term relief from trigeminal neuralgia pain.
-It is a day care procedure performed under IV sedation.
-Once RF ablation is performed, patient can stop taking usual oral medications.
-Percutaneous pain interventional procedures like radiofrequency ablation of trigeminal ganglion is a pain interventional procedure that can be repeated if necessary in the future.
+If oral medications do not provide adequate, satisfactory pain relief or if there are medication-related side effects, other advanced options are available.
+An alternative newer treatment for sufferers of Trigeminal Neuralgia is radiofrequency ablation.
+Trigeminal neuralgia can be treated safely and effectively with radiofrequency thermal ablation under radiographic guidance.
+It is a daycare procedure performed under IV sedation.
+Once RF ablation is completed, the patient can stop taking the usual oral medications.
+Radiofrequency ablation of trigeminal ganglion is a pain interventional procedure that can be repeated if necessary in the future.

-Surgeries are reserved for patients, not responding to oral medications and conservative treatment should consider surgery.
+Patients whose symptoms cannot be controlled with oral medications and conservative treatment should consider surgery.
 Among younger patients with trigeminal neuralgia, it may be suitable for those with secondary causes such as tumours or Trigeminal Neuralgia.
-Neurosurgeons offer surgeries called microvascular decompression are offered by neurosurgeons for trigeminal neuralgia.
-Microvascular decompression surgeries have more risk involved and are costly.
-If performed successfully, these neuro surgeries can provide long term pain relief.
-Thanks to the advent of all the above mentioned treatments, trigeminal neuralgia sufferers don’t have to suffer in pain anymore.
+Neurosurgeons offer surgeries called microvascular decompression for trigeminal neuralgia.
+The risk and cost involved in microvascular decompression surgery is higher.
+If performed successfully, these neurosurgeries can provide long term pain relief.
+Thanks to the advent of all the treatments mentioned above, Trigeminal Neuralgia sufferers don’t have to suffer in pain anymore.

 There are pain interventions that are very effective and safe for treating Trigeminal Neuralgia.
 Trigeminal Ganglion RF Ablation is the Safest and Most effective Treatment for Trigeminal Neuralgia.